petrasovaa/class-assignment-authorea/cjkd7an7cl.md

 As you can see when you look into the history of my repository, as I type, changes are pushed to GitHub.
 The history is not very useful to review in this case since it pushes really small changes very often.
 It also must be said, I had problems in the beginning to set up this connection, because Authorea was complaining about merge conflicts, but that was later resolved, probably by creating a file in the repository.

-Generally, the GitHub integration with Overleaf is much smoother, so for La
+Generally, the GitHub integration with Overleaf is much smoother, so for LaT